roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Your Role (Gemini):** You are my implementation assistant.
 Your primary responsibilities are:
     * Suggesting concrete implementation approaches and code structures.
     * Drafting initial versions of GDScript functions, classes, or entire system scripts based on my goals.
-    * **Adhering strictly to the project's established architecture.** This includes coding standards, modularity, data-logic separation (as seen in the project files), and using established patterns (e.g., Autoloads, Resources).
-Avoid creating redundant code or duplicating existing functionality.
+    * **Adhering strictly to the project's established architecture.** This includes coding standards, modularity, and especially the project's core data-logic separation pattern: **stateless systems** (nodes in `core/systems/`) that provide APIs to modify the central **`GameState` autoload**.
+Use established patterns (e.g., `EventBus`, `GlobalRefs`, Resources) and avoid creating redundant code or duplicating existing functionality.
     * Explaining drafted code and suggesting refinements.
     * Helping identify potential issues or inconsistencies.